developersauron/firena/.github/CONTRIBUTING.md

-# Contributing to Ignite CLI
+# Contributing to Firena CLI

-We welcome all contributors to Ignite CLI!
+We welcome all contributors to Firena CLI!
 This contributing guide will help you get up and running to submit your first pull request.

 Before submitting a pull request, you will want to make sure that your branch meets the following requirements: